 socially specific and assesses their ecosystem services including health impacts.
 In doing this, the project pursues three

-of green infrastructure in urban planning, (3), to contribute to desirable, sustainable urban futures in the sense of the
+of green infrastructure in urban planning, (3) to contribute to desirable, sustainable urban futures in the sense of the Sustainable

-Sustainable Development Goals (SDG) by developing inclusive green infrastructure scenarios using innovative participatory
+Development Goals (SDG) by developing inclusive green infrastructure scenarios using innovative participatory methods.
+A case

-methods.
-A case study Vienna will be conducted.
-The project is managed by the Regional Centre of Expertise Graz-Styria (University
+study Vienna will be conducted.
+The project is managed by the Regional Centre of Expertise Graz-Styria (University of Graz)

-Graz) and carried out in cooperation with the Center for Public Health (MedUni Vienna).
+and carried out in cooperation with the Center for Public Health (Medical University of Vienna).